-The Lean Division of IIE is launching its fourth industry best practice award and welcomes applications from organizational teams for the Lean Division Best Practice Award 2014.
+The Lean Division of IIE is launching its sixth industry best practice award and welcomes applications from organizational teams for the Lean Division Best Practice Award 2016.

-The award will be bestowed to the top three teams and be presented at the IIE Annual Conference & Expo, May 31-June 3, 2014, in Montreal, QC, Canada.
+The award will be bestowed to the top three teams and be presented at the IIE Annual Conference & Expo 2016, May 21-24 in Anaheim, Calif.

 - The lean implementation initiative derived significant and measurable outcomes such as cost reduction, lead time reduction, quality improvement, safety improvement, etc.